 A study published November 3, 2016 in the Journal of Pediatric Gastroenterology, found that nearly 20% of children with celiac disease continued to show intestinal damage, despite adhering to a gluten-free diet for one year or more.
 The study, conducted by researchers at the Celiac Research Program at Harvard Medical School, sought to assess the accuracy […]

-Meet Janelle Smith, UCLA-educated Registered Dietitian Nutritionist and member of CDF’s Medical Advisory Board.
+Meet Janelle Smith, UCLA-educated Registered Dietitian Nutritionist and member of CDF’s Allied Health Committee.
 Janelle specializes in gastrointestinal symptom management through appropriate nutrition and food choices, helping you adapt to living on a gluten-free diet.
-As CDF’s new resource to help our community live gluten-free, she is here to provide tips and tricks for Back to […]

 A team of pediatric medical experts convened at the Children’s National Health Center in Washington, D.C. in January 2013 with a single, ambitious goal – to cull from over 40 years of publications and studies relating to celiac disease in children, a list of best practices for the diagnosis, treatment, and management of this potentially […]

 To cure celiac disease we must fundamentally shift how celiac disease research is conceptualized and conducted.
 Why?
 Because the current research paradigm for celiac disease, one that has existed for four decades, has not delivered a cure.
 Not only has it not delivered a cure, celiac disease research has produced only a single approved treatment […]